 Odds listed as of Sep.
 22, 2022.

-While the moneyline odds are not exact, they are in a reasonable range of each other.
+While the moneyline odds are not exactly the same, they are in a reasonable range of each other.
 That includes Fliff.
 When you look at the spread, everything lines up.
 The four major sportsbooks have the Chargers as 7-point favorites, and so does Fliff.
 The Over/Under for total points is basically the same across the board at 47 points.
 The lone outlier is FanDuel, where it is at 47.5.

 Two things that significantly differ from the more well-known sports betting sites stood out to me.

-First, Fliff does not let you make any futures bets.
+First, Fliff does not let you make any futures picks.
 So not picks on a Super Bowl winner or who you think will win the College Football Playoff.
 Futures betting is huge in the gambling world.
 I don’t think it is something that would turn people away completely, but it takes some of the “out-in-the-distance” fun out of it.

 Second, you can make picks on player props for college games.
 In some states, like Arizona, you cannot make bets on a college athlete’s performance in games.
 So the option is not even made available to you in markets where there are restrictions on college betting.